mjcarley/nbi/examples/README.md

        with a simple nacelle

 Catseye: solve for a point source inside a cat's eye geometry,
 	 generated using a GMSH input file.
-To run the example in the directory,

-	 ./catseye-laplace
+This is run by both the Laplace and Helmholtz test scripts.

 * Parameters